DreamHost Website Builder, Remixer, is an interesting service which aims to make it easier to build your own websites.

 Remixer doesn't have the hidden catches you'll often see elsewhere.
 You're not forced to use someone else's subdomain, for instance - DreamHost gives you a free domain for a year.
 There are no limits on the maximum number of pages you can have, your web space or bandwidth.

 Surprisingly, you can use the service to create and manage an unlimited number of websites.
-That's an unusual extra which you don't often get with even some high-end hosting packages.
+That's an unusual extra which you don't often get with even some high-end hosting packages that feature in our best website builder countdown.

 DreamHost's Standard plan has one significant restriction in that it doesn't support email accounts (you can't host yourdomain.com and set up firstname.lastname@example.org email addresses.)
 But that won't matter to everyone, and the price is very reasonable at just $4.95 (£3.54) a month.
 The similar Wix Combo plan limits you to 2GB bandwidth, 3GB storage and a single domain, and is significantly more expensive at £5.16 ($7.22).